 • Best for: Multi-layer tear-offs and small commercial roofs

-The 30-yard bin handles larger tear-offs to prevent a second haul-out from delaying crew demobilization.
+A 30-yard bin keeps bigger tear-offs moving without a second haul-out delaying crew demobilization.

 Asphalt Shingle Weight and Tonnage Planning